prem1kr/Full-Stack-Ai-integrated-Chat-Support-web-App/README.md

 For Admin Login - Email - prek97344@gmail.com  Password - 123456
 # 🤖 AI Customer Support Chat Platform (MERN + Gemini API)
+AI Customer Support Chat Platform is a modern, intelligent helpdesk solution built using the MERN stack and powered by Google’s Gemini API.
+It enables businesses to offer fast, accurate, and human-like responses to customer queries in real time.
+The platform features a clean, responsive chat interface where users can interact seamlessly across desktop and mobile devices.
+An integrated admin dashboard allows support teams to monitor active conversations, manage users, and fine-tune AI behavior.
+Conversations are stored securely in MongoDB, enabling analytics, history tracking, and follow-up actions.
+Built with Express.js and Node.js on the backend, it ensures high performance and scalability.
+JWT authentication keeps both customer and admin accounts secure.
 ## 🚀 Tech Stack

 - **Frontend**: React (with routing and component-based architecture)